taushant/t3-chat-clone/README.md

-ls # T3 Chat Clone — README
+# T3 Chat Clone — README

 ## 🚀 Purpose

 This repository is our attempt to build a **T3 Chat clone** as part of the [T3 Chat Cloneathon](https://cloneathon.t3.chat/) challenge.
-The project is not just about replicating functionality — it’s also about learning and applying a **modern JS-first SaaS tech stack** that can scale for real-world use.
+The project is not just about replicating functionality — it's also about learning and applying a **modern JS-first SaaS tech stack** that can scale for real-world use.

 We aim to: